chungvuiloong/jeresulovuo/README.md

 Hi there!

 I'm Jere, a programming enthusiast aiming to be a V-shaped programmer, from 🇲🇾 Malaysia currently based in 🇫🇮 Finland.
-I have a passion for learning new programming languages.
+Passionate in learning new technologies and learning new programming languages.

 Currently working with a German Startup that provides an AI-supported platform that enables small businesses to create, manage and share content from one place helping them save time, money, and effort.